TanvirIslam-BD/Build-a-GAN-Model-with-Django-and-TensorFlow-/README.md

 Develop GAN AI with TensorFlow
 ============================================================

-This project implements a simple Generative Adversarial Network (GAN) using Django to generate images based on the MNIST dataset.
+This project implements a simple Generative Adversarial Network (GAN) using Tensorflow to generate images based on the MNIST dataset.
 The application allows users to trigger GAN training and generate synthetic images through HTTP requests.

 ## Features
 - **Train a GAN**: Trigger GAN training via a Django view.